 Additionally, the museum is in the process of digitizing all of Karel Zeman’s films in stages.
 The museum’s on-site store sells previously released Zeman DVDs, cinema, animation, and other Zeman-related items.

 11. Czech Museum of Music

 The Czech Museum of Music in Prague houses the Heritage Museum of Czech Music.
-It has approximately 700,000 musical items in its collection, making it one of the most comprehensive of its kind in the world.
+Its collection has approximately 700,000 musical items, making it one of the world’s most comprehensive.

 An extensive music archive and a unique collection of musical instruments are among its features.
 The Bedrich Smetana Museum and the Antonn Dvoák Museum’s estates and collections are also part of the gallery.

-On display are almost 400 historically significant musical instruments.
-This venue both hosts temporary and ongoing exhibitions and concerts, including recitals from one of the most remarkable 17th Century pipe organs still working today.
+Almost 400 historically significant musical instruments are on display.
+This venue hosts temporary and ongoing exhibitions and concerts, including recitals from one of the most remarkable 17th-century pipe organs still working today.

-The museum is another great stop on a day trip or jumping-off point, as it is near some other attractions, such as Lennon Wall, which is only a 3-min walk from the museum, and an iconic tourist spot in town.
+The museum is another great stop on a day trip or jumping-off point, as it is near some other attractions, such as Lennon Wall, which is only a 3-minute walk from the museum and an iconic tourist spot in town.